MovingmarvOfficial/MovingmarvOfficial/README.md

 ## About Me

-I am building structured cybersecurity lab environments with a strong focus on defensive security, isolation architecture and threat analysis.
+I'm building structured cybersecurity lab environments with a strong focus on defensive security, isolation architecture and threat analysis.

 My current focus lies in Blue Team practices such as: